psychopy/workshops/source/index.rst

         **How to Sign-up**

-        **Initially, registration will be open only to participants attending the WiCS Building Inclusive Computational Skills webinar*.
+        **Initially, registration will be open only to participants attending the WiCS Building Inclusive Computational Skills webinar.
 Click below to find more information, and sign up to that event:**

               .. button-link:: https://www.eventbrite.co.uk/e/building-inclusive-computational-skills-online-panel-discussion-tickets-1981353031253
                         :color: primary